-Hooper Signs started out life as a traditional one man signwriting company back in 1960.
+Hooper Signs started our life as a traditional one-man signwriting company back in 1960.
 The company back then was called Alan Hooper the Signwriter.
-This was to reflect the personal touch of dealing direct with the tradesman.
+This was to reflect the personal touch of dealing directly with the tradesman.

 The machine above was one of the first vinyl plotters imported in the UK from America by Spandex PLC.
 Hooper Signs managed to secure a machine from that first shipment.
 It was purchased for £15,000 (which back then was a lot).
 The next problem was to convert all the current sign customers into a system that was alien to them.
 Colours were limited to a range of ten (including black and white).
 The main advantage was being able to produce signage quicker and more accurately than before.

-The company has come a long way since then, but still holds onto its history and wide range of knowledge.
+The company has come a long way since then but still holds onto its history and wide range of knowledge.
 We have developed new techniques for handling traditional requirements.
 Yet also used traditional methods where modern techniques just couldn’t find a solution.
-We upgraded our systems to include (again) one of the first digital printers that were suitable for exterior signage.
-A machine that became a major asset in producing short run printed decals, where screen printing was too cost prohibitive.
+We upgraded our systems to include (again) one of the first digital printers that were suitable for exterior signage (Gerber Edge).
+A machine that became a major asset in producing short-run printed decals, where screen printing was too cost-prohibitive.

-It’s hard to some up a business that has evolved, developed and expanded in a fast-moving environment, where the solutions are mainly bespoke.
-The best way I can probably say it is “we’ve been doing it for more than 50 years!”
+It’s hard to sum up a business that has evolved, developed and expanded in a fast-moving environment, where the solutions are mainly bespoke.
+The best way I can probably say it is “we’ve been doing it for more than 60 years!”

 Here are some more retro photos from our history.